aidenkatsura/SwipeFight/README.md

 - 🧑‍🤝‍🧑 Match with fighters based on discipline, location, and rating
 - 💬 Live in-app chat to coordinate sparring sessions
 - 🥇 Global leaderboard to track fighter rankings
-- 🥋 Support for multiple disciplines like Boxing, Jiu-Jitsu, Muay Thai, and more
+- 🥋 Supports multiple disciplines like Boxing, Jiu-Jitsu, Muay Thai, and more
+- 🏆 Earn achievements as you progress

 ---